icejester/canada-day-skull/README.md

 <img src="images/pdrill-hole.jpg" width="600"/>

 ### The Resin
 In years past I have always done "glass" resin to accent the internals.
 I even went so far as to do one in multiple pours with differnet colors.
 This year, my daughter suggested I "pearlize" the resin with mica powder.
-I took some pictures between pours to capture how well the pearlization disburses the light
+I took some pictures between pours to capture how well the pearlization diffuses the light

 <img src="images/pskul-1.gif" width="250"/> <img src="images/rwskull-1.jpg" width="250"/> <img src="images/pskul-2.gif" width="250"/>

 # The software
-I settled on [circuit python](https://circuitpython.org/) for the software.
-It's easy to write, test, and deploy.
-Everything boils down to a main loop that executes ~6 times per second.
-This is important to note because you want to write your functions in a way that works with the timing.
-For example, your function should only "move" the lights one step every time the loop executes.
-If you have your function do more than one step at a time, you will never be able to interrupt the animation until it finishes:
+I didn't do a whole lot different this time with exception to what I'm calling the blinkFade method.
+I wanted something that would look like randomly starting lights that faded away over time.
+I think this was a pretty succinct way to get that done.

 ```
-def redPulse():
+def blinkFade():
+    # print("blinking")
+    currentLitPixels = 0
+    # count total lit pixels
+    for p in range(NUMPIXELS):
-    aPixel = neopixels[0]
+        aPixel = neopixels[p]
+        if aPixel[0] > 10:
             rCur = aPixel[0]
             gCur = aPixel[1]
             bCur = aPixel[2]

-    if DIRECTION == 1:
-        neopixels.fill((rCur + 10, gCur, bCur))

-    if DIRECTION == 2:
-        neopixels.fill((rCur - 10, gCur, bCur))
+            neopixels[p] = ((rCur - 10, gCur - 10, bCur - 10))
+            currentLitPixels += 1

+    # if the number of lit pixels is less than max lit pixels
+    if currentLitPixels < 15:
+        neopixels[random.randint(0,29)] = (250, 250, 250)
 ```

-# The results
-So github / markdown doesn't really do video embedding, so I made a quick video and pushed it up to youtube.
-You can view it [here.](https://youtu.be/npWIqatQBV4)